eclipse-kura/kura/_posts/builtin/2017-10-15-clock-service.md

 categories: [builtin]
 ---

 The ClockService handles the date and time management of the system.
 If enabled, it tries to update the system date and time using a Network Time Protocol (NTP) server.
+NTP can use NTS as authentication mechanism through chrony.

 To manage the system date and time, select the **ClockService** option located in the **Services** area as shown in the screen capture below.